AI and the future of gaming for game devs

 Mechanics

 While experiences such as these do already exist in games such as the original Resident Evil 4, they’re few and far between due to the difficulties of programming them.
-Advancements in AI are already streamlining this process significantly.
+Advancements in AI game development are already streamlining this process significantly.

-AI NPCs run by character engines like Inworld’s can also transform game mechanics.
+AI NPCs run by Character Engines like Inworld’s can also transform game mechanics.
 For example, Inworld has recently introduced an updated goals and actions feature, a player profile feature, and a relationship feature.

 Goals and actions give NPCs defined goals that they then work to execute dynamically therefore moving the narrative forward or changing game play.
 Meanwhile, player profiles allow NPCs to respond contextually to a player.
 For example, if a character is from one faction, an NPC from another faction will respond to them rudely but if they choose to play as another faction when they play next, the NPC would respond to them in a more friendly way.